 Machine Learning Modeling

 The renal clear cell carcinoma (KIRC) log2 gene expression data were downloaded from the University of California Santa Cruz Xena Browser and filtered for only primary tumor samples.
-Updated clinical information was assigned to the expression data using the tumor barcode 40.
-Gene signatures from subcluster analysis were generated by comparing gene expression between clusters and filtering differential gene expression results for genes with > 0.5 log-fold change and 15% difference in cell expression.
+Updated clinical information was assigned to the expression data using the tumor barcode.40 Gene signatures from subcluster analysis were generated by comparing gene expression between clusters and filtering differential gene expression results for genes with > 0.5 log-fold change and 15% difference in cell expression.
 Training and testing sample cohorts were divided using the sample function with set.seed set to 10, splitting the data into a 1:1 ratio.
 Feature selection was performed using recursive feature selection using the cross-validation method to optimize feature selection for 5, 10, 15, and 20 features in the caret (v6.0-86) R package.
 For each gene set, several models were trained, including support vector machines, bagged trees, and k-nearest neighbors.
 Authors selected the final models based on the performance of the trained results, k-nearest neighbor models had similar performance to the support vector machines, with the added benefit of classifying samples based on the nearest point to the training set in the selected feature space or classifying data points based on similarity.
 Selected models were then used to predict survival in the testing cohort and testing parameters were then calculated.
 Survival analyses utilized the survival (3.1-12) and survMiner (v0.4.7) R packages.

 Statistical Analysis